Standard Model Theory for the FCC-ee Tera-Z stage: The ZFITTER project

-The figure \ref{asyfromCPC} shows a typical forward backward asymmetry around the $Z$ peak, here for muon pair production.
-The non-vanishing $\gamma Z$ interference close to the $Z$ peak makes the asymmetry not staying constant, a 2to2 effect.
-Because the photonic corrections differ for $\sigma_T$ and $\sigma_{FB}$, the real asymmetry does not agree with the Born asymmetry at $s=M_Z^2$; see \eqref{sma-c0}.
-If there would be no hard photons emitted, the real asymmetry would be equal to the Born approximation because in that case the QED corrections would cancel out, see \ref{smat-ZF-app}; this is very good fulfilled at $s=M_Z^2$ where hard photon emission is suppressed.
-The rise of $A_{FB}$ around the $Z$ peak is due to the $\gamma Z$ interference.
-Further, the behavior right of the peak is markedly due to the radiative corrections.
-The curve with QED and no cuts gets strongly damped at larger $s$ because the $\sigma_T$ develops a resonating behavior (resonance tail due to radiative return), but the $\sigma_{FB}$ does not; see the formulas and their comments in \ref{smat-ZF-app}.
-If one cuts the maximal allowed energy of the photon emission, the radiative return is suppressed and we see a QED corrected line shape close to the Born shape - as it appears left of the $Z$ peak.
+Figure \ref{asyfromCPC} shows a typical forward--backward asymmetry around the Z peak, here for muon pair production.
+The non-vanishing $\gamma$ Z interference close to the Z peak prevents the asymmetry from staying constant, a 2to2 effect.
+Because the photonic corrections differ for $\sigma_\mathrm{T}$ and $\sigma_\mathrm{FB}$, the real asymmetry does not agree with the Born asymmetry at $s=M_\mathrm{Z}^2$; see \Eref{sma-c0}.
+If no hard photons were emitted, the real asymmetry would be equal to the Born approximation because, in that case, the QED corrections would cancel out, see Section C.\ref{smat-ZF-app}; this is very well fulfilled at $s=M_\mathrm{Z}^2$, where hard photon emission is suppressed.
+The increase in $A_\mathrm{FB}$ around the Z peak is due to the $\gamma$Z interference.
+Further, the behaviour right of the peak is markedly due to the radiative corrections.
+The curve with QED and no cuts gets strongly damped at larger $s$ because the $\sigma_T$ develops a resonating behaviour (resonance tail due to radiative return), but the $\sigma_\mathrm{FB}$ does not; see the formulae and comments in Section C.\ref{smat-ZF-app}.
+If one cuts the maximal allowed energy of the photon emission, the radiative return is suppressed and we see a QED-corrected line shape close to the Born shape -- as appears left of the Z peak.